 The massive waves seen in Big Z's archival footage and the movie's final contest were based on the infamous Mavericks in Half Moon Bay, California - a giant, deep water wave that breaks over a rocky point.

-The "spilling breaker" was a beach break wave that does not tube.
+The "spilling breaker" was a beach break wave that did not tube.

-The blendshaped curves were lofted together to form the surface of the wave.
+The blends-shaped curves were lofted together to form the surface of the wave.

 Major control rings moved multiple curves or sections of the wave, and minor control rings could control a single curve.

 This level of flexibility allowed animators to have very fine control of the wave's contours.

 Other controls allowed for the wave's profiles to be manipulated into the desired type.